kamikagome/finaltipjar1/README.md

 A simple app for accepting tips

-Built with Next.JS, ConnectKit, Wagmi and Viem
+Built with Next.JS, ConnectKit, Wagmi and Viem using Alchemy tutorial

-- 0xKofi